Dr Mike Jenkins

 Activity mainly concerns the relationship between chemical structure, processing, microstructure and the physical properties of thermoplastic polymers, and furthermore, how the properties can be influenced by each of these aspects.
 Beyond the characterization of the primary crystallization process and resulting microstructure in numerous polymers, blends and thermoplastic composites, a significant theme is the analysis of the kinetics and mechanism of the secondary crystallization process using a hybrid technique combining infra-red spectroscopy and differential thermal analysis (FTIR-DTA).

 The application of advanced thermal analysis has continued through the use of ultra-fast scanning chip-calorimetry (FLASH DSC).
-This technique has allows the elimination of the microstructural re-organisation processes that occur on heating in partially crystalline polymers and thereby provide an understanding of the effect of polymer processing without the instrumental artifacts associated with conventional thermal analysis.
+This technique has allows the elimination of the microstructural re-organisation processes that occur on heating in partially crystalline polymers and thereby provide an understanding of the effect of polymer processing without the instrumental artefacts associated with conventional thermal analysis.
 Other highlights include a broad and systematic evaluation of the use of CO2 in the processing of thermoplastic polymers; the promotion of miscibility, rheological properties (a reduction in chain reptation time), foaming and melting point depression have all be explored.

 • The effect of chemical structure on the physical properties of polymers and polymer blends